pantheon-systems/documentation/source/content/partials/decoupled-terminus-plugin-backend.md

     [2] WordPress
     ```

-    - This might take several minutes.
-You should see a message similar to the example below to let you know that your project is being created.
+    - CMS installation might take several minutes.
+You should see a message similar to the example below to let you know your project is deploying.

       ```bash{outputLine}
       Creating a new site...